Skip to product information

 The Most Accurate Food Sensitivity Test

-Other food sensitivity tests may have a weak scientific basis or they may not give the full picture of food reactions.
+Other food sensitivity tests may have weak scientific basis or they may not give the full picture of food reactions (especially cheaper laboratories and those claiming they can asses your food sensitivities from a hair test)!
 Some tests use live cell analysis, which is not a scientifically accepted sign of true food sensitivity or allergic reaction.
 Other antibody assays may measure total IgG antibodies only; they could miss food reactions that activate the inflammatory complement cascade.
 Still, other tests may measure only a specific IgG subclass and miss out on information about our stand-alone IgG4 or combined IgG1, IgG2, & IgG3, which is reported as total IgG in the P88 Dietary Antigen Test.

 Better Patient Outcomes